papey/yckms/README.md

     - The URL to the podcast [RSS Feed](https://feed.ausha.co/owAEhJ0qOPkb) (eg: https://feed.ausha.co/owAEhJ0qOPkb)

 - Flags :
-    - --last, -l : sync last show (TODO)
+    - --last, -l : sync last show
     - --date, -d : sync show from date --from to date --to (format MM-DD-YYYY) (TODO)

 If no flag is provided, sync all (TODO)